Kiroro Hokkaido Skiing Terrain

 Kiroro Ski and Snowboard Terrain

 Kiroro Hokkaido is well suited to beginner and intermediate skiers and snowboarders.
 Unfortunately there is very little on-piste to keep advanced riders happy, but advanced and expert riders who go off-piste and into the sidecountry should be absolutely ecstatic if they can score first tracks.
-Kiroro Snow World is a good ski resort for powder hounds because there is a variety of off-piste terrain and Kiroro receives lots of snow.
+Kiroro Snow World is a good ski resort for powder hounds because there is a variety of off-piste and backcountry terrain and Kiroro receives lots of snow.
 Awesome!

 The whole ski resort sits below the tree line.
 The lower half of the mountain is very mellow and fairly typical of that found at most Japanese ski resorts.
 The top half has slopes of varying pitches, but counteracting some of the steeps are very flat areas in the Asari area.
 Luckily the course is supposedly “panoramic” because snowboarders in particular may get very annoyed with the lack of pitch.
 Similarly the Gateway Course down to Yu Kiroro and Kiroro Grand is also very flat.